Bolotnaya Square case: Mikhail Kosenko

 Mikhail Kosenko was born in 1975.
 He has a registered 2-degree disability due to a psychiatric disease caused by an injury suffered in the army.
 He is accused of participating in the mass riots (paragraph 2, article 212 of the Russian Criminal Code) and using force dangerous for life and health against a representative of the authorities (paragraph 2, article 318 of the Russian Criminal Code - the only one accused of committing this crime).
-He is facing up to eighteen years in prison.
+He faced up to eighteen years in prison.
 He was accused of hitting a policeman at least once with his hand and with his foot.
-He was arrested on June 8 and he is kept in the psychiatric ward of the prison hospital in the pre-trial detention prison No. 2.
+He was arrested on June 8 and he kept in the psychiatric ward of the prison hospital in the pre-trial detention prison No. 2.

-More than ten years ago Mikhail Kosenko was recognized as a disabled person.
+More than ten years before his arrest, Mikhail Kosenko was recognized as a disabled person.
 All of his family and friends view him as an adequate person who does not pose any threat to the society.
 Previously Mikhail used to take special medication on a regular basis.
-However, in prison the access to the necessary medication is limited.
+However, in prison access to the necessary medication was limited.

 The psychiatric assessment conducted by the specialists with the Serbsky Institute initiated by the investigators concluded that he was of diminished responsibility.
-The experts with the Independent psychiatric association of Russia analyzed the results and deemed them to be dubious.
+Experts with the Independent psychiatric association of Russia analyzed the results and deemed them to be dubious.
 The May 6th committee asked the International psychiatric association to conduct an independent assessment of Mikhail Kosenko's condition.
 People signed a petition on the Internet.
 On November 9, the trial of Mikhail Kosenko began.
-The prosecution and the court have sent him to a psychiatric clinic for mandatory treatment for an indefinite time.
+The prosecution and the court sent him to a psychiatric clinic for mandatory treatment for an indefinite time.

 Leonid Kovyazin

 Born in 1986.
 An actor and a journalist.
-The only accused who lives in a different city than Moscow (namely in Kirov).
+The only accused who lived in a different city than Moscow (namely in Kirov).
 He was arrested in Kirov on September 5 and transferred to Moscow.
-He is kept in the pretrial detention prison No. 4.
-Leonid Kovyazin is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and he is facing up to eight years in prison.
+He was kept in the pretrial detention prison No. 4.
+Leonid Kovyazin was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and faced up to eight years in prison.
 He was accused of turning six toilet boxes upside down.
 He admitted to have helped to move them (the photos and the video show only three of them).
 He explained that he wanted to protect people from the Special Unit policemen.
 He does not recognize himself a participant of mass riots.

 His lawyer Ruslan Chanidze presented the court several letters of guarantee from different Kirov culture figures.
 The chief editor of the newspaper that Kovyazin worked at repeatedly offered to put up a bail of 750 000 roubles.
 At the November 28 court session the defense presented numerous letters from journalists and editors from different media.

 Leonid Kovyazin was remanded until November 24, 2013.
 He was amnestied in December 2013.